rbms-bsc/DCRMR/_pages/Ppdm/Date-of-distribution.md

 ><CITE>An III [1794 or 1795]</CITE>
 >(*Comment:* Date of imprint follows French Revolutionary calendar)

-*Optionally,* if the date of distribution includes a day/month based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian day/month in square brackets.
+*Optionally*, if the date of distribution includes a day/month based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian day/month in square brackets.
 Use the sequence: day, month, year.

 >Example:
 ><CITE>die visitationis Beatae Virginis Mariae [July 2] 1497</CITE>